 There are a lot of steps to making a great cup of coffee.
 The fruit of the coffee plant has to be picked, the seeds separated, then washed, dried, roasted, ground, and brewed before it’s ready to drink.
 Each of these steps can have a huge impact on the cup’s final flavor.
-When we serve you whole, unground beans, we’re in charge of the just the roasting process.
-And one of the variables in the roasting process is the roast level.
+When we at at Battle Alley Coffee serve you whole, unground beans, we are in charge of the just the roasting process.
+And just one of the many variables in the roasting process is the roast level.

 When we buy coffee from our suppliers, in comes it’s dried state after picking and washing and is green in color.
 You’ll often hear un-roasted coffee called “green beans”.

 Roasting coffee involves heating the beans at an increasing rate over a period of time.
 There are hundreds of variables in the roasting process, but the roast level is the amount of time that the beans stay in the roaster.
 Going from a lower roast level to a higher one can result in two completely different cups of coffee.
 There are four main roast levels: City, Full City, French, and Italian.
 There are more specific roasting levels, but these outline the broad categories.

 Unlike sensations like color or touch, we don’t have a common language for defining complex flavors, so let’s quickly define two terms to help us explain what happens during roasting: